amoretspero/snuplc/README.md

 Added comments to <code>ast.cpp</code>.
 Changed parts of <code>parser.cpp</code> are also commented.
 Added reference parser for different integer constant handling, and appropriate tests are added.
 Added tests should be scripted.

+**2016-05-14 16:30 KST**
+Generated more test for integer constants.
+Now total of 103 tests in <code>test/semanal/</code>.
+Need to add integer range check for prefix <code>+</code> and no-prefix case.